-Five years after their sensitive collaboration on “Iris,” Richard Eyre guides Judi Dench to another pitch-perfect performance -- make that bitch-perfect -- in “Notes on a Scandal."
+Five years after their sensitive collaboration on “Iris,” Richard Eyre guides Judi Dench to another pitch-perfect performance — make that bitch-perfect — in “Notes on a Scandal,” a deviously entertaining account of one woman’s indiscretions as related by a not-so-disinterested third party.
+If the results suggest a crafty British spin on the Mary Kay Letourneau saga, the riveting interplay between Dench and Cate Blanchett draws blood with every scene, thanks to a precision-honed script and Eyre’s equally incisive direction.
 Dazzling star combo and appreciative reviews will prove especially enticing to older, literate audiences, yielding solid specialized returns for the Fox Searchlight pic.

 Zoe Heller’s compelling 2003 novel unraveled the sordid tale of a schoolteacher’s affair with one of her young pupils, taking the form of a coolly perceptive and bitingly funny diary written by a close friend.
 The book’s subversive achievement was to project the diarist’s own gaze back upon herself, turning a salacious tabloid tale into a subtle and revelatory act of confession.

 What Heller achieved through tricky literary technique, Eyre and scribe Patrick Marber (“Closer”) have inevitably rendered more explicitly, playing up the obsessive lesbian-stalker angle with a discreet nod in the direction of “Fatal Attraction.”
 What makes “Notes on a Scandal” more than just a Lifetime-ready psychothriller — as well as a satisfyingly nasty awards-season tonic — is the ruthless economy of its execution from start to finish.